zSnout/v5.zsnout.com/client/englishisweird/index.md

 I've always thought that English spelling is weird.
 For example, the "gh" in "tough" makes a "f" sound, the "o" in "women" makes a "ih" sound, and the "chsi" in "fuchsia" makes a "sh" sound.
 By assembling these, we can rewrite "fish" as "ghochsi"!
 This page is a compilation of different spellings for specific sounds.

-Each row has the phonetic sound (as defined by googling "define ..."), letters making up the sound, and the name associated with the sound.
+Each row has the phonetic sound (found by googling "define ..."), a way to pronounce the sound, and the name associated with the sound.
 To use this list, replace each sound in a word with a corresponding sequence from the list.
+For example, we could replace the "ay" sound in "eight" with "a" (from "amazing") and the "t" sound with "pt" (from "pterodactyl") to make "aypt".
+Ta da!

 ---